SteveLTN/https-portal/README.md

 Note that HTTPS-PORTAL only listens to `example.com`, as you specified in the compose file.
 In order to make HTTPS-PORTAL respond to your connection, you need to either:

-* modify your `hosts` file to have `example.com` resolving to your docker host to 127.0.0.1,
+* modify your `hosts` file to have `example.com` resolving to your docker host to 127.0.0.1 (or any other IP address pointing to your Docker host),

 or